 Designed to bloom during the day and close at night just like most real flowers do, Floralis Generica is a beautiful metallic sculpture that popped up in Buenos Aires back in 2002.
 The amazing aluminum and stainless steel art piece was created by Argentine architect Eduardo Catalano.
 Measuring 20 meters high Floralis Generica is the city's first mobile sculpture and is controlled by a hydraulic system and photocells.

-At the moment, the flower is sadly broken, but a park ranger kindly allowed us underneath the pond to check on the hydraulic mechanisms.
-We hope to see it fixed soon!
+At the moment, the flower is sadly broken, so we hope to see it fixed soon!